Ticker League

 • More frequent compounding raises the effective yield (APY); continuous compounding is the theoretical maximum.

-Compound interest is interest earned on both your original principal and on the interest your money has already accumulated.
-Each compounding period the interest is added to the balance, and the next period’s interest is calculated on the new, larger balance.
-Over decades the effect is the difference between modest savings and life-changing wealth.
+Compound interest is interest earned on both your original principal and the interest already added to your balance.
+Each period's interest is calculated on a larger balance than the last, so growth accelerates over time.
+Over decades it is the difference between modest savings and life-changing wealth.

 Worked example